jyutzler/Bridge-Systems/system.md

       * Raises to 7 with AK and the Q or extra length
 	  * Raises to 6 with at least AJ or KQ
 	  * Passes otherwise

-### Grand Slam Force
-A jump to 5NT (and some 5NT bids when the auction is at the five level) is “Grand Slam Force,” asking partner to bid a grand slam with two of the three top trump
-honors:

-5NT
-   * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
-   * 7 of the trump suit = two of the three top trump honors.

 ## Defensive Bidding
 ### Doubles